Krackatoa/XRD-x-SAMMI/README.md

 | `Xrd_data.data.data.current_frame` | Retrieves the current frame. |
 | `Xrd_Data.data.data.player_2.steam_id` | Retrieves the Steam ID for the P2 slot.
 Netplay Only.
 Outside of netplay it always returns `0`. |

+### Triggering Buttons via the per-frame update
+Some buttons want to run logic on every frame of gameplay.
+Because we currently use a workaround to support the full 60FPS data stream, there is no Extension Trigger that can perform this.

+Inside the button of ID `Xrd_Triggers`, insert the `Trigger Button` command in the appropriate field, with the variable set to whatever button you would like to trigger in time with the incoming data stream.

 ### Accessing Events via Extension Triggers
 The following Extension Triggers are available for use.
 Add them to buttons via a button's Trigger menu.
 They all contain extremely relevant data within that can be accessed via the `Trigger Pull Button` command.